leapmotion/cpp/README.txt

 The example applications contain source code and project files and are provided to illustrate some of the creative possibilities of the Leap Motion controller.

+* These examples require use of Leap Service/Daemon 2.X and LeapSDK version 2.X *

 Folder contents:

     Example programs with source code: